 Now Hiring: Experienced Carpenters & CraftsmenApply Now

-Timber Frame Homes in Virginia
+Design-Build Timber Frame Homes in Loudoun County & Northern Virginia

 Best for: Primary residences, vacation homes, mountain retreats, and estate homes where architectural character and multi-generational durability are priorities.

-Start a Timber Frame Project Conversation
+Plan a Timber Frame Project

 For landowners planning thoughtful, long-term timber frame projects.